Electrical, Lighting

 Step 9: Connecting the Wires

-After popping this loop around the terminals, close it up using your pliers.
+After popping this loop around the terminals, close it using your pliers.
 Once you’re done, tighten up the screws.

 Step 10: Put the Cover Plate back on.